 During the text messaging pilot, the number of days it took to process applications decreased by nearly 25%.

-In both interventions, the percentage of cases that were approved for benefits improved by 14-18%.
+In both cases, the percentage of applications that were approved for benefits improved by 14-18%.

 Learnings and best practices from the pilots were implemented in Michigan’s new online enrollment portal which launched in 2018.
 Since then, over one million residents have used it to access benefits statewide.